najhannajib/fyp/README.md

 # fyp
-This is my final year project.
+This is my final year project, A Development of Password Reset System Using Graphical Interface.
 I did try my best and hope it can help others.
 It is about a web-based system with graphical authentication, but I use it on password recovery.
 So, basically it is a graphical password.
 And also it is choice-based and click-based graphical authentication